danfuzz/samizdat/doc/samizdat-0-lib/conditional.md

 #### `ifNot(predicate, notFunction) <> . | !.`

-This is identical to `ifIs` except that the `isFunction` argument is omitted.
+This is identical to `ifIs`, except that the `isFunction` argument is omitted.

 #### `ifValue(function, valueFunction, voidFunction?) <> . | !.`